EQAR/deqar-docs/docs/report_data.md

 ## Validity

-Each report must have an associated date defining the start of its validity.
-A date defining the end of the report's validity should also be provided.
-In the cases that the end date is left open, the report will be treated as valid for six years from the start of its validity, after which it will be archived.
+Each report must have a date defining the start of its validity.
+Agencies should also provide a date defining the end of the report's validity.
+In case the end date is left open, the report will be treated as valid for six years from the start of its validity.
 DEQAR uses a special notation to denote the date format.
 This allows each agency to signal the date format it uses; this must be provided for each report.

 * **Valid from\*** (<code>valid_from</code>; required; date)
   A valid from date marking the starting date of the report's validity must be provided for each report.
 This date is used to generate an archiving date when no valid to date is provided.